fingerthief/minimal-chat/README.md

 A: Yes, MinimalGPT is open-source and free to use.
 However, you'll need to provide your own API keys for the language models you want to use.

 **Q: Can I use MinimalGPT without an internet connection?**
-A: No, MinimalGPT requires an internet connection to communicate with the language model APIs.
+A: Yes!
+If you use [LM Studio](https://lmstudio.ai/) to locally host a LLM Model you can connect and chat with any model supported within [LM Studio](https://lmstudio.ai/)

 **Q: Are my conversations secure and private?**
 A: Yes, all conversations are stored locally on your device and are not sent to any servers other than the necessary API calls to the language models.